 I wish it were not the case but politics and investing go hand in hand.
 As a savvy investor, you must pay attention to politics.
 What is going on in the country you invest in?
-Who outside of that country can effect change?
-What will the ripple effects of decisions made internally and far afield effect the investment appetite and opportunity?
+Who outside of that country can affect change?
+What will the ripple effects of decisions made internally and far afield affect the investment appetite and opportunity?

 Until recently Japan has been very insular.
 Japanese politicians have been slow to see the need to internationalise at home and welcome ideas from abroad.
 In my 18 years here I have seen a slow glacial pace change but a change.
 Japan is accepting more and more change.
 This week I went to my local noodle shop and the entire staff, 6 in total were Vietnamese!
 Unremarkable outside of Japan but this is a big deal here.
 The staff were courteous, welcoming and spoke fluent Japanese.
 Seamlessly slipping back into their native tongue to pass orders up and down the noodle line.
 I was impressed with the workers and happy to see the customers not batting an eyelid at the scene.

 And so I read this weeks featured article from WRAL.com with great interest.
 It seems that Japan is reaching out to China, not an easy thing for either side!